 "I am the one you have always been waiting for…we shall have a perfect life together…you will never be alone again!"

 The band strikes up an uplifting introduction number as a harsh white spotlight finds Toby slumped sleeping in his chair, suggesting that the woman was a dream.
 He gets up and forces a grotesque smile to the cameras and the fans as he stumbles to the stage.
 An announcer announces with dramatic flare common to television spectacle:

 "Toby Dammit!
 Not only a great star but a great actor!"

 Everyone kisses him to bits.
 This is the "love" of the public turned into a musical cue - into a sonic shroud that Toby cannot escape from so he smiles back as if already halfway into his own grave.
 From loud applause there is absolute silence suggesting the audience was simulated, yet we see them, silhouetted figures in the midst of smoke that seems to hang in the air - they observe Toby and wait for him to make his move.
-Fellini films them so they look like human preditors straight out of Francis Bacon.
-Toby, on uncertain footing, clutches at the microphone and recites from Shakespeare's Macbeth.
+Fellini films them so they look like human predators straight out of Francis Bacon.
+Toby, on uncertain footing, clutches at the microphone and recites f